 Even when you find something you love, keep exploring.
-Your mind and body will benefit from the muscle confusion and different focuses.
+Your mind and body will benefit from muscle confusion and different focuses.
 For example, you might find that you love TRX suspension training, but you should still give Yoga a try since it’d add relaxation and stretching to your routine.

 Invest in workout gear

 Regardless of what type of fitness routine you’re about to start, you want to be well-prepared.
 Important gear that you should have includes a pair of comfortable athletic shoes, supportive sports bras, and moisture-wicking, athletic tops and bottoms.

 Not only do these items serve a practical need, but they can help you “feel the part” as you’re getting started.